This is my narrative and relevant references from the Books where Dar-Kosis is mentioned.

 Dar-Kosis is an incurable, highly contagious, virulent, wasting disease, invariably devastating in its effect.
 But the name is almost never mentioned.

-Dar-Kosis is also referred as The Holy Disease or The Sacred Affliction.
+Dar-Kosis is also referred to as The Holy Disease or The Sacred Affliction.
 This is because the Caste of Initiates insist the disease is a visitation of the displeasure of Priest-Kings on its recipients.

 It is also regarded as heresy to shed the blood of those suffering from Dar-Kosis.
 However they are warned to stay away from the habitations of men, and, if they approach too closely, they are sometimes stoned.
 It seems stoning the Afflicted is not regarded as a violation of the Priest-Kings' supposed injunction against shedding their blood.